auwixcom/lad/FAQ.md

 Since so many other logging packages include a global logger, many applications aren't designed to accept loggers as explicit parameters.
-Changing function signatures is often a breaking change, so zap includes global loggers to simplify migration.
+Changing function signatures is often a breaking change, so lad includes global loggers to simplify migration.

 Avoid them where possible.